irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 6. file
 Quiz
-What command can you use to find the file type of a file? =
+What command can you use to find the file type of a file? = file